INL/BlackLab/core/src/site/markdown/configuration-files.md

     # How eagerly to apply "forward index matching" to certain queries
     # [advanced technical setting; don't worry about this unless you want to experiment]
+    # [if you want to disable forward index matching, which may be beneficial
+    #  if you indexes are small and your query volume is high, set this to 0]
     fiMatchFactor: 900